ainithit/ENGI301/project_01/README.md

 <h3>5.
 Download pybela → python3.8 -m pip install pybela<h3>
 <h1> <h1>
 <h2>Coding the music player onto the BELA Mini<h2>
-<h3>The code for the music player can be found in the Project_01_Code folder in the render.cpp file.<h3>
+<h3>1.
+The code for the music player can be found in the Project_01_Code folder in the render.cpp file.<h3>
-<h4>This code can be pasted into the BELA IDE.
+<h4>a.
+This code can be pasted into the BELA IDE.
 Do not forget to upload the music files as .wav and edit the code accordingly.<h4>
+<h4>b.
+That's it!
+Have fun coding your own low-latency music player on the BELA Mini!<h4>